The Trustees come from a variety of scientific, forestry, nursery, legal and farming backgrounds. All are top people in their fields.

 Paul Quinlan

-Paul is a registered Landscape Architect, involved with rural landscape design, planning and management.
-He has developed a professional interest in sustainable indigenous forestry and has prepared sustainable harvest permits and plans under the Forests Act.
-He is particularly involved with activities and projects of The Northland Totara Working Group.
+Paul is a Landscape Architect, involved with land use planning and management.
+He has a professional interest and expertise in sustainable indigenous forestry and Close-to-Nature Forestry.
+He has prepared sustainable harvest permits and plans under the Forests Act and managed low-impact selective harvests.
+He is particularly involved with activities and projects of The Northland Tōtara Working Group (NTWG), and authored: A Practical Guide to Managing Tōtara on Private Land.